 This ratio helps you determine if you can afford to invest in capital assets or long term business growth.
 The current and working capital ratios are quite useful because they help assess if your business has enough liquidity to pay for daily operating and short term debts.

 The numbers in your accounting books tell a story.
 They show where you’ve been and suggest where you’re headed.

 Financial ratios matters to both the business owners and investors in different ways:

 Ratios can provide guidance to entrepreneurs when creating business plans or preparing presentations for lenders and investors.
 Using industry trends as a baseline, small-business owners can set time-bound performance goals in terms of specific ratios to give investors a glimpse into the potential of the new company.

 Investors and lenders also want to see your financial business ratios.
 When asking for funding, investors and lenders can determine your business’s profitability and their risk level from ratios.
 If you want to secure funding, know your numbers as you know yourself.

-Computing and interpreting financial ratios is the cornerstone of financial analysis.
+Computing and interpreting financial ratios are the cornerstones of financial analysis.
 But what happens when a business outgrows its owner and the complicated figures start to overwhelm him?

-For such growing business owners with growing needs, technology comes to the rescue.
+For a growing business owner, technology comes to the rescue.
 Today, cloud-accounting softwares are packed with financial reporting and analysis features enabling business owners and investors alike to make better decisions and carry out their business efficiently.